 Cats are wonderful pets as many cat owners will attest.
 However, the pet odors associated with cats often create havoc in many households.
-It is quite possible to enjoy cat ownership and eliminate pet odors associated with cats if you possess the skills and remain diligent in your efforts.
+It is quite possible to enjoy cat ownership and eliminate pet odors if you remain diligent in your efforts.

-Keep kitty groomed.
 Most cats perform ritualistic, if not compulsive, grooming acts frequently.
 However, some cats do not.
 Larger cats or those of long-haired breeding often have more difficulty with self grooming.
-Daily brushing helps these cats significantly.
+Regular grooming helps these cats significantly.
 It helps prevent matted fur and body oil build-up or skin irritation.
-If your cat has difficulty removing his body oils, as some cats do, you may need to learn to bathe him periodically.
-No, cats generally do not enjoy baths, but, just as in humans, oils do create odors and you owe it to your home environment to put the extra effort into cleaning kitty if he is not up to the task.
+If your cat has difficulty removing his body oils, you may need to learn to bathe him periodically.
+Cats generally do not enjoy these baths, but body oils do create odors.
+Bs sure to put the extra effort into bathing and grooming your kitty if they are not up to the task.

-Terminate kitty vomit odors too.
-Pet urine and body oils are not your cat’s only odor creators.
-Cat owners are familiar with frequent kitty vomit and hairball elimination.
-Be sure to clean these accidents with enzymatic cleaners or a high quality pet odor remover rather than simple stain removers.
-Stain removers alone may diminish the stain, but will likely not remove the associated odor.
+Pet urine and body oils are not the only source of cat odors.
+Cats frequently vomit to eliminate hairballs.
+Be sure to clean these accidents with enzymatic cleaners or a high quality pet odor removers rather than simple stain removers.
+Stain removers alone may diminish the stain, but will not eliminate pet odors.

 You love your cat and you love your home.
 With a little extra cleaning effort, you can wipe out those cat odors and live happily ever after.